marcastel/snitch/README.md

 | Whitelist | https://bit.ly/2zK1NSk | Allow access to websites -- this is probably only usefull for me :smile:                  |
 | NoUpdate  | https://bit.ly/2ku1syP | Let's me decide when applications are allowed to call home (e.g. for updates)             |

+Notes:

+1. Because of Google's DNS setup, it is not possible to block its analytical servers.
+So I do this in `/etc/hosts`:

+    ```
+    127.0.0.1 google-analytics.com
+    ```

 These lists need to be constantly updated... and this work has to be done manually -- or at least I have not found the algorithm to automatically do that work!
 This is my procedure to detect and flag sites to be blacklisted (and whitelisted).